What are the aims of this leaflet?

 What is dapsone and what conditions are treated with it?

-Dapsone is an antibacterial medicine belonging to the sulphonamide class of antibiotics.
-It is available only on prescription.
-It acts as an anti-inflammatory drug and has been used successfully as a treatment for several skin conditions such as dermatitis herpetiformis, pyoderma gangrenosum, Sweet’s syndrome and vasculitis for many years.
-It can also be used for other inflammatory skin conditions that are not mentioned here if none of the usual treatments are effective.
+Dapsone is a sulphonamide antibiotic which is available only on prescription.
+While classified as antibiotic, dapsone acts as an anti-inflammatory drug and has been used as a treatment for several skin conditions, such as dermatitis herpetiformis, pyoderma gangrenosum, Sweet syndrome and vasculitis for many years.
+It can, under the supervision of healthcare professionals, also be used for other inflammatory skin conditions that are not mentioned here if none of the standard treatments are effective.

 When should you not use dapsone?

-If you know that you are allergic to dapsone, or have had serious reactions to the sulphonamide group of medicines, you should not take dapsone.
+If you know that you are allergic to dapsone, or have had serious reactions to the sulphonamide group of medicines, you must not take dapsone.
 The dose of dapsone may need to be lower than usual if you have a heart or lung disease, have a condition called G6PD deficiency (see below) or if you are anaemic.
-It is important to tell your doctor.
+It is important to tell your healthcare professional about these conditions.

 What are the potential side effects of dapsone?

-Dapsone may cause anaemia, shortness of breath and tiredness.
-This is much more likely if you have a genetic condition called glucose-6-phosphate dehydrogenase (G6PD) deficiency.
-People of Mediterranean, African and Asian ancestry are especially at risk and can be tested for this deficiency before dapsone is prescribed.
-Your doctor should check whether you have G6PD deficiency before prescribing dapsone.
+Dapsone may cause anaemia (low red cell count or low haemoglobin) shortness of breath and tiredness, especially in those with a genetic condition called glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+This results in low levels of an enzyme called G6PD.
+This condition is more common in those with Mediterranean, African and Asian ancestry.
+The level of G6PD enzyme can be tested for this deficiency before dapsone is prescribed.
+Your prescribing healthcare professional should check whether you have G6PD deficiency before prescribing dapsone.

 Allergy to dapsone can cause fever, a rash and swelling of glands in the neck, armpits and groins (lymphadenopathy).
-Dapsone should be stopped if you have an allergic reaction and medical advice sought.
+Please stop dapsone immediately if you have an allergic reaction and seek advice from your GP or dermatologist as soon as possible.

 Are there any other side effects if dapsone is taken for a long time?